envima/weblog/_posts/2019-07-22-python-and-R.md

 np$absolute(-60)
 ```

-    ## [1] 60

 ## Facet Flow Networks

-Facet flow networks performs a water accumulation alogorithm directly on
+Facet flow networks performs a water accumulation algorithm directly on
 a pointcloud.
 The package and details can be found on Github:
 <https://github.com/Rheinwalt/FacetFlowNetwork>.
 Once the module is
 installed we can use reticulate in R to incorporate it into a workflow
 with other R Packages like lidR.

 The package has only one function called `ffn`.
-So if we create a import
+So if we create an import
 of the package in the variable ffn, we can use the function with
 `ffn$ffn`.